krik8235/ai-agent-chrome-extention/README.md

    - Pydantic: Data validation library for Python
    - Fast API: Web framework for building APIs based on standard Python type hints
    - Replit: Deploy Fast API on Replit server (See the `.replit` and `replit.nix` for its configuration.)
+   - Koyeb: Deploy the backend repo and access in the production env

 ## Project Structure